Rural Metro Fire San Tan Valley Just Got a Major Upgrade — Meet Ladder Truck 845

 "This ladder truck represents our dedication to the residents and businesses of San Tan Valley," said Garrett Holderman, San Tan Valley District Chief.
 "By adding this critical resource, we are not only keeping our promise but strengthening the safety net for our community as it continues to grow."

-Rural Metro Fire is hosting a public dedication and Push-In Ceremony on Saturday, June 6, 2026, from 8:00–10:00 AM at Station 841, 911 E Hunt Highway, San Tan Valley, AZ.
+Rural Metro Fire hosted the dedication and Push-In Ceremony on Saturday, June 6, 2026, from 8:00–10:00 AM at Station 841, 911 E Hunt Highway, San Tan Valley, AZ.
+The free, public event brought residents together for:

 • Remarks from fire leadership and town representatives